 We have a \$600 million revolving credit facility that matures on October 5, 2015.
 In addition, we have the option to increase the amount of available borrowings under the revolving credit facility by \$50 million, subject to receipt of lender commitments and satisfaction of other conditions.
+Approximately million is expected to be outstanding under the revolving credit facility after the closing of this offering, assuming a price per unit in the offering equal to the midpoint of the range set forth on the cover page of this prospectus and the application of net proceeds as discussed under "Use of Proceeds."

-Our ability to incur additional debt is subject to limitations in our revolving credit facility.
+Following this offering, our ability to incur additional debt will be subject to limitations in our revolving credit facility.
 Our level of debt could have important consequences to us, including the following: